Stuck for ways to entertain the kids these Easter holidays? Want to avoid the crowds, but still do something memorable?

 If you live in Sydney, the Sydney Royal Easter Show is a sensational day out for the whole family.
 This year, it’s on from 10–23 April.
 All ShowLink tickets include return public transport, and all kids under three receive free entry.
 There are also family tickets available.
 To save time and avoid the crowds, get there early and pre-buy your tickets online.

-If you don’t live in Sydney, other fun shows include the Semaphore Kite Festival in Adelaide and the Bendigo Easter Festival in Victoria.
+If you don’t live in Sydney, other fun shows include the Semaphore Kite Festival in Adelaide.

 7. See what’s on at your local library